Prerequisites

 • You must have a minimum of 50 conversations available for the mining session.
 If you cannot meet the minimum, consider expanding the date range to include more conversations.

 This section describes the available columns on the intent miner home page.
-The arrows up arrows and down arrows in each column enables you to sort the information.
+The up arrows and down arrows in each column enable you to sort the information.

 • Fetching Conversations